alani-adams/16F_SE_Move_TeamPurple/GLOSSARY.md

     The two digit number unique to each section of a course (the ".01" in "IT101.01").

 **Course**
     The code that specifies the exact section of a course, of which a student can be enrolled.
-It combines Course Code and Course Section, such as "IT101.01".
+It combines Semester Code, Course Code and Course Section, such as "201310 IT101.01".

 **Semester Code**
     A two-digit numeric string that is equal to "10", "20", or "30" exclusively.
 These translate to Fall, Spring, and Summer semesters respectively.